wp-cli/handbook/commands/user/list-caps.md

 # wp user list-caps

-List all capabilities for a user.
+Lists all capabilities for a user.

 ### OPTIONS